ShellRechargeSolutionsEU/ocpp/README.md

 next request.
 A simple way to obey it is chaining the send operations in a `for` comprehension, as shown in the example app.

+#### Error handling

+If the remote side responds to your OCPP requests with a `CALLERROR` message indicating a failure to process your request, the future returned from `.send` will be failed.
+The exception in there will be an `OcppException` object, which contains an `OcppError` object, which contains the error code and description sent from the other side.

+It works the same way in your own request handlers.
+You can return a failed future with an `OcppException`, and the library will turn this into a `CALLERROR` message and sends it back to the remote side.

 ### Using the cake pattern directly

 If you want to build an OCPP-J client using a different WebSocket